johnhayesio/bs4StarterKit/README.md

 ```

 ## Sass Compiling/Minification
 Gulp-sass handles compiling sass files and minifying them into css/main.min.css.
-If you wish to not use sass, rename css/main.min.css to main.css and include your own styling within that file.
-Also, change the stylesheet to main.css within the index.html file.
+If you do not want to use sass, then write you css in src/scss/main.scss under the two @import.
+Do NOT remove the imports at the top of the file as this imports Bootstrap 4 and will break your project.

 ## Image Minification
 Gulp-imagemin takes all images from src/img and minifies them.
 The minified images are then moved to dist/img for use within your project.